BroadbandForum/usp/docs/specification/index.md

 The Record is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that comprise of the Message as well as essential protocol information such as the USP version, the source Endpoint ID, and the target Endpoint ID.
 It can also contain additional metadata needed for providing integrity protection, payload protection and delivery of fragmented Messages.

+**Register**

+To Register means to use the Register message to inform a Controller of Service Elements that this Agent represents.

+**Registered**

+Registered Service Elements are those elements represented by an Agent that have been the subject of a Register message.

 **Relative Path**

 A Relative Path is the remaining Path Name information necessary to form a Path Name given a parent Object Path.
 It is used for message efficiency when addressing Path Names.

 **Request**

-A Request is a type of Message that either requests the Agent perform some action (create, update, delete, operate, etc.), requests information about an Agent or one or more Service Elements, or acts as a means to deliver Notifications from the Agent to the Controller.
+A Request is a type of Message that either requests the Agent perform some action (create, update, delete, operate, etc.), requests information about an Agent or one or more Service Elements, or acts as a means to deliver Notifications and Register Messages from the Agent to the Controller.
 A Request usually requires a Response.

 **Response**

 A Response is a type of Message that provides return information about the successful processing of a Request.

+**Role**

+A Role refers to the set of permissions (i.e., an access control list) that a Controller is granted by an Agent to interact with objects in its Instantiated Data Model.

 **Row**